AndrewAtLarge/BibUpdate/README.rst

   This list can be changed using the -i command line option::

-  .. bibupdate -i "coden fjournal" file.bib  # ignore just coden and fjournal
+  .. bibupdate -i "coden fjournal" file.bib   # ignore coden and fjournal
+  .. bibupdate -i coden -i fjournal file.bib  # ignore coden and fjournal
   .. bibupdate -i "" file.bib                 # do not ignore any fields

+-l LOG, --log LOG     log output to file (defaults to stdout)

+  Specify a log filename to use for output.

 -m --mrlookup            Use mrlookup to update bibtex entries (default) -M --mathscinet          Use mathscinet to update bibtex entries